lindonroberts/academic-website/content/publication/byzantine-simplified-convergence/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Model-Based Derivative-Free Methods for Convex-Constrained Optimization"
+title: "A Simplified Convergence Theory for Byzantine Resilient Stochastic Gradient Descent"
-authors: [M. Hough, L. Roberts]
+authors: [L. Roberts, E. Smyth]
-date: 2021-11-11
+date: 2022-08-17
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: 2021-11-11T13:25:05+11:00
+publishDate: 2022-08-17T09:12:26+10:00

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "SIAM Journal on Optimization"
+publication: "EURO Journal on Computational Optimization"
-publication_short: "SIAM J. Optim."
+publication_short: "EURO J. Comp.
+Optim."

-abstract: "We present a model-based derivative-free method for optimization subject to general convex constraints, which we assume are unrelaxable and accessed only through a projection operator that is cheap to evaluate.
-We prove global convergence and a worst-case complexity of $O(\\epsilon^{−2})$ iterations and objective evaluations for nonconvex functions, matching results for the unconstrained case.
-We introduce new, weaker requirements on model accuracy compared to existing methods.
-As a result, suﬃciently accurate interpolation models can be constructed only using feasible points.
-We develop a comprehensive theory of interpolation set management in this regime for linear and composite linear models.
-We implement our approach for nonlinear least-squares problems and demonstrate strong practical performance compared to general-purpose solvers."
+abstract: "In distributed learning, a central server trains a model according to updates provided by nodes holding local data samples.
+In the presence of one or more malicious servers sending incorrect information (a Byzantine adversary), standard algorithms for model training such as stochastic gradient descent (SGD) fail to converge.
+In this paper, we present a simplified convergence theory for the generic Byzantine Resilient SGD method originally proposed by Blanchard et al. [NeurIPS 2017].
+Compared to the existing analysis, we shown convergence to a stationary point in expectation under standard assumptions on the (possibly nonconvex) objective function and flexible assumptions on the stochastic gradients."

 # Summary.
 An optional shortened abstract.
 summary: ""